aadityadar/SAMVAAD/index.md

 ## Seminar in Applied Microeconomics - Virtual Assembly and Discussion

 SAMVAAD is a platform for faculty and researchers in India to present their work and get feedback from the applied micro community.
-Starting May 2020, the online seminars were conducted on Zoom every Friday from 10 AM to 11:15 AM IST.
-The weekly edition of SAMVAAD concluded on July 24, 2020.
-Going forward, SAMVAADs will be conducted once a month in association with [Society for Economic Research in India (SERI)](http://seri-india.org/).
+The online online seminars are coordinated by [Sabyasachi Das](https://dassabyasachi.wordpress.com/) and [Aaditya Dar](http://aadityadar.com) and conducted once a month in association with [Society for Economic Research in India (SERI)](http://seri-india.org/).

 ### Upcoming SAMVAADs